I'm Not There: Home media

-Reception

 Critical response

 I'm Not There received generally positive reviews from critics.
-On review aggregator website Rotten Tomatoes, the film has a 77% approval rating based on 162 reviews, with an average rating of 7.06 out of 10.
+On review aggregator website Rotten Tomatoes, the film has a 76% approval rating based on 161 reviews, with an average rating of 7.06 out of 10.
 The site's critical consensus states: "I'm Not There's unique editing, visuals, and multiple talented actors portraying Bob Dylan make for a deliciously unconventional experience.
 Each segment brings a new and fresh take on Dylan's life."
-On Metacritic, the film has a weighted average score of 73 out of 100, based on 35 reviews.
+On Metacritic, the film has a weighted average score of 73 out of 100, based on 35 critics, indicating "generally favorable" reviews.

 Writing in The Chronicle of Higher Education, Anthony DeCurtis wrote that casting six different actors, including a woman and an African-American child, to play Dylan was "a preposterous idea, the sort of self-consciously 'audacious'—or reassuringly multi-culti—gambit that, for instance, doomed the Broadway musical based on the life and music of John Lennon.
 Yet in I'm Not There, the strategy works brilliantly."
 He especially praised Blanchett:

 Several other critics also praised Blanchett's performance as the mid-1960s Dylan.
 Newsweek magazine described Blanchett as "so convincing and intense that you shrink back in your seat when she fixes you with her gaze."
 The Charlotte Observer called Blanchett "miraculously close to the 1966 Dylan."

 Todd McCarthy of Variety, concluded that the film was well-made, but was ultimately a speciality event for Dylan fans, with little mainstream appeal.
 He wrote: "Dylan freaks and scholars will have the most fun with I'm Not There, and there will inevitably be innumerable dissertations on the ways Haynes has both reflected and distorted reality, mined and manipulated the biographical record and otherwise had a field day with the essentials, as well as the esoterica, of Dylan's life.
 All of this will serve to inflate the film's significance by ignoring its lack of more general accessibility.
 In the end, it's a specialists' event."
 For Roger Ebert, the film was enjoyable cinematically, yet never sought to resolve the enigmas of Dylan's life and work: "Coming away from I'm Not There, we have, first of all, heard some great music ...
 We've seen six gifted actors challenged by playing facets of a complete man.
 We've seen a daring attempt at biography as collage.
 We've remained baffled by the Richard Gere cowboy sequence, which doesn't seem to know its purpose.
 And we have been left not one step closer to comprehending Bob Dylan, which is as it should be."